| |

 Linda Sherman joined our team in 1998, and proved to be an invaluable addition, as members broadened the scope of their work and travels.
 Linda became the lead on market share analytics and handled the travel arrangements for the entire team.

-Also in 1998, Patricia Holmes' expertise expanded to include project management of Web Site development, as the PAICR site developed under her leadership.
-Christine's fund-raising efforts helped ensure PAICR's future, while the rest of the team focused on building the fledgling organization's communication and education programs and membership.
+Also in 1998, Patricia Holmes' expertise expanded to include project management of Web Site development, as the PAICR web site developed under her leadership.
+Christine's fund-raising and sponsorship management efforts helped ensure PAICR's future, while the rest of the team focused on building the fledgling organization's communication and education programs and membership.

 1999 (Back to top)